Student Loan Relief: 5 Options to Keep in Mind

 4. Loan Consolidation

 If you feel like your interest rate is too high and it’s making it difficult for you to meet the monthly payment requirements, you can try consolidating your student loans.
-Consolidating your loans is similar to refinancing them and involves combining all your loans into one balance with one single payment and one low interest rate.
+Consolidating is similar to refinancing your student loans and involves combining all your loans into one balance with one single payment and one low interest rate.

 By locking in a lower interest rate to help more of your payment go toward the principle balance, consolidation helps simplify your debt and makes it more manageable to pay off.